spacegirl298/Now_Med/README.md

 # Now Med

 **Now Med** is a web application designed to improve communication and transparency between patients and reception staff regarding medical appointments and scheduling delays.
-It addresses a documented problem in South African healthcare — long, uncommunicated waiting times — by giving patients real-time visibility into their appointment status and giving reception staff a single, structured place to manage the practice's schedule.
+It addresses a documented problem in South African healthcare: long, uncommunicated waiting times, by giving patients real-time visibility into their appointment status and giving reception staff a single, structured place to manage the practice's schedule.

 This repository contains the **Beta (second iteration)** of the application, built with **React**, **Vite**, **Firebase Authentication**, and **Cloud Firestore**, submitted for DIGA4004A / DIGA4005A, Progress Report (Beta).